 Click here to visit the online store to purchase a gift for your camper, care package item to be delivered during a session, or a treat for yourself!

-For questions about Camp Capers job descriptions or application status, the job applicant may contact Alida Garcia, Camp Capers Program Director, at firstname.lastname@example.org.
+For questions about Camp Capers job descriptions or application status, the job applicant may contact Johnson Jeffers, Camp Capers Director, at email@example.com.

 Be prepared to complete the online form in one sitting, or save your progress as you go along.
-The each application has several pages: the 2020 Application, DWTX Camp Staff Expectations, and three Reference Invitation pages.
+Each application has several pages: the Online Application, DWTX Camp Staff Expectations, and three Reference Invitation pages.
 Before you begin the application, choose three references who are not related to you and have their phone numbers and email addresses ready to enter as part of the application process.

 Please keep your availability in mind.
 Counselors are assigned sessions on a first come, first serve basis.
 Session Counselor applicants under 18 years old must use their family's account to apply for the volunteer Session Counseling position.
-Volunteer hours for time served at camp can be granted upon request; contact email@example.com for more information.
-2020 Camp Capers Session Counselor training will take place pre-Summer Camp!
+Volunteer hours for time served at camp can be granted upon request; contact firstname.lastname@example.org for Camp Capers Session Counselor training will take place pre-Summer Camp!
 Stay tuned for an email announcing early training dates, or contact Alida for more information.
+Volunteer Staff for Mid-Winter Camp or Summer Camp sessions will also use this application form.

 All applicants are considered for positions with the Episcopal Diocese of West Texas and by extension Camp Capers without regard to race, religion, color, gender, national origin, age, marital status, veteran status, disability, or any other legally protected status.